-There are recorded encumbrances for roads on the acreage for donation to the Potter Valley Tribe in the Eel River planning unit.
+There are recorded encumbrances for roads, a highway, non-exclusive ingress/egress, and public utilities on the acreage for donation to the Potter Valley Tribe in the Eel River planning unit.
 There are no existing agreements for economic uses on the lands that are the subject of this LCCP.